 📍Palermo – A modern steakhouse with deep respect for tradition

-Located in the vibrant neighborhood of Palermo, La Carnicería redefines the Buenos Aires steakhouse by combining traditional wood-fired grilling with a contemporary, ingredient-driven approach.
+La Carnicería redefines the Buenos Aires steakhouse by combining traditional wood-fired grilling with a contemporary, ingredient-driven approach.
 Recommended in the 2024 Michelin Guide, this intimate space focuses on showcasing high-quality meat through both classic and more daring preparations.

 The restaurant is compact and always lively, with the grill in full view and a warm, rustic interior that highlights its connection to the butcher’s craft.
 True to its name, “The Butcher Shop”, the focus here is unmistakably on the meat, with thoughtful sourcing, aging, and precise cooking.